konvera/gramine-ratls-golang/README.md

 ## Logging

-The wrapper utilises official `log` package and uses environment variable `DEBUG` to output logs.
+The wrapper utilises official `log` package and uses environment variable `DEBUG` at build time to output logs.

 ## Cache